sylvaticus/MITx_6.86x/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering.md

 In other words, we don't want any weak piece of evidence to pull our thetas very strongly.
 We want to keep them grounded in some area and only pulls them when we have enough evidence that it would really, in substantial way, impact the empirical loss.

+In other terms, the effect of regularization is to restrict the parameters of a model to freely take on large values.
+This will make the model function smoother, leveling the 'hills' and filling the 'vallyes'.
+It will also make the model more stable, as a small perturbation on $x$ will not change $y$ significantly with smaller $∥θ∥$.

 What's very nice about using the squared norm as regularisation term is that actually everything that we discussed before, both the gradient and closed form solution, can be very easily adjusted to this new loss function.

 #### Gradient based approach with regularisation